 Why make the Microsoft 365 family bigger?

-What’s more, as part of what the company calls a ‘natural evolution’ Microsoft has also announced the Microsoft 365 Personal and Family Subscriptions, the first consumer offerings from Microsoft 365, as well as Office 365 subscriptions for small and medium-sized businesses.
+What’s more, as part of what the company calls a ‘natural evolution’ Microsoft has also announced the Microsoft 365 Personal and Family Subscriptions, the first consumer offerings from Microsoft 365, as well as Microsoft 365 subscriptions for small and medium-sized businesses.

 This matters for small to medium-sized business customers because the new capabilities can deliver great benefits.
 For example, they could help you host rich meetings and events online via Microsoft Teams; provide cloud file storage and sharing capabilities so your people can collaborate from anywhere; and give you security and identity solutions to safeguard your business, IT infrastructure, data, IP and confidential information.

-Note: Microsoft says there will be no change to the price of the services or what’s included in them: the same plans are available, only with updated names and all the changes will happen automatically – there’s no need for you to do anything if you’re an existing Microsoft Office 365 or Microsoft 365 customer.
+Note: Microsoft says there will be no change to the price of the services or what’s included in them: the same plans are available, only with updated names and all the changes will happen automatically – there’s no need for you to do anything if you’re an existing Microsoft 365 or Microsoft 365 customer.

 What’s driving the changes?